langchain-ai/langgraph/docs/docs/concepts/memory.md

 - Managing what messages (e.g., from a long message history) are sent to a chat model to limit token usage
 - Summarizing past conversations to give a chat model context from prior interactions
 - Selecting few shot examples (e.g., from a dataset) to guide model responses
-- Maintaining persistent data (e.g., user preferences) across multiple chat sessions
+- "Long term memory" - e.g. memory that persists across a thread
-- Allowing an LLM to update its own prompt using past information (e.g., meta-prompting)
+- Allowing an LLM to update its own prompt using past information
-- Retrieving information relevant to a conversation or question from a long-term storage system
+- Extract specific information from previous interactions

 Below, we'll discuss each of these examples in some detail.

 ## Managing Messages